-All pupils in Years 7-9 study History.
-The subject is a popular option choice at GCSE and at A Level.
+All students in Shells - Third Year study History.
+The subject is a popular option choice at GCSE and at A level.

 The History Department is housed in suited accommodation in the main school building.
-We have three main school teaching rooms for Shells to Fifth Year pupils and one dedicated Sixth Form room.
-Each room is equipped with an interactive Smart-board.
-History students have full access to the School's ICT facilities, and we encourage our students to make use of ICT both in lessons and at home.
+We have three classrooms for Shells to Fifth Year pupils and one dedicated Sixth Form room.
+Each room is equipped with an interactive smart-board.

 Key Stage Three

-Throughout Years 7-9 pupils studying History are taught to provide explanations of the causes and consequences of past events, to consider change and development over time and to evaluate different interpretations of the past.
+Throughout Shells to Third Year, pupils studying History are taught to provide explanations of the causes and consequences of past events, to consider change and development over time and to evaluate different interpretations of the past.

 The following content is covered: